c4r-io/c4rci/units/default_embedding_test.md

 [Embed](https://jackliddy.github.io/designTest1)

 Test:
-- After processing, the link should be transformed into an iframe within a code cell with default dimensions of 600x400.
+- After processing, the link should be transformed into an iframe within a markdown cell with default dimensions of 600x400.